 Communicating online: how to keep your child safe

-Since the UK went into lockdown, the use of video calling apps has increased enormously, and many of the new users are children wanting to keep in touch with friends and family.
+The use of video calling apps has increased enormously, and many of the new users are children wanting to keep in touch with friends and family.

 Download fantastic science resources today!

 - Science Learning Programme for each school year

 - All the instructions, questions and information you need

 Adults are generally quite wise when it comes to negotiating social media and communication apps, but children need more guidance to avoid making potentially risky mistakes.
 Some of the risks include:

 - Sharing personal details like addresses, phone numbers and school names

 - Finding it hard to manage interactions with friends on social media